mgwalker/mudz.me/_main_dishes/Moong Dal.md

 Once tender, mash the lentils with a spoon.
 Add 1/2 teaspoon of the chile powder, along with the turmeric, cumin, and garam masla, and stir to combine.
 Bring to a boil over medium-low heat, and boil for five minutes.
-Add the brown sugar, lemon juice, and fenugreek, and stir to combine.
+Add the brown sugar, lime juice, and fenugreek, and stir to combine.
 Remove from the heat.

 In a small skillet, heat the remaining oil over medium heat.
 Add the